annarankin/bomb_defusion/README.md

 1. Refactor your logic so that the user must cut the wires in a specific order in order to succeed (example: First cut the red, then blue, then green).
   - Next: Try changing or randomizing this order every time the page is refreshed.
-- When the user clicks the "Reset" button, your JavaScript should [reload the page](https://developer.mozilla.org/en-US/docs/Web/API/Window/location).
+- When the user clicks the "Reset" button, your JavaScript should reset the game.

 ## Bonus: Countdown!